alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 Get in touch with GDS using the [support form](https://gov.uk/support/internal) if your organisation doesn't have anyone with managing editor permissions.

-Here’s how to archive or unpublish:
+#How to archive or unpublish

-1. Click on the red ‘archive or unpublish’ button in the live version of the document:
+If you have managing editor permissions, Click on the red ‘archive or unpublish’ button in the live version of the document:

 ![Archive button](archive-button.png)

-2. Archive or unpublish the document.

-a) Archiving:
+##Archive

 You can include Markdown in the public explanation box, eg a link.